bungle/lua-resty-route/README.md

 route:get("/", function(self) end)
 ```

+The first example takes one to three arguments, and the second one takes one or
-Now only the first parameter is mandatory.
-That's why we
+two arguments.
+Only the first function argument is mandatory.
+That's why we can
-can call these functions in a quite flexible ways.
-Next we
+call these functions in a quite flexible ways.
+Next we look at different ways to
-look at different ways to call these functions.
+call these functions.

 #### Defining Routes as a Table